 This would be the number of users that have visited your website or page for the first time.
 It is a good indicator for awareness on your website.

 No of Fans/ Likes

 The total number of fans or likes (individual accounts or page accounts) in your various social media networks per period.
-This is normally a good measure of Top Of FUnnel (TOFU) visibility as pages with more fans then to get a higher reach per post shared.
+This is normally a good measure of Top Of Funnel (TOFU) visibility as pages with more fans tend to get a higher reach per post shared.

 No of Followers

 The total number of people (or accounts) that are following you on your social media account or page per time period.
 Often followers are also fans, but they may also be competitors who do not wish to be targeted with ads!